 The Data Explosion

 We are living in the data age!
-Data comes from everywhere – posts to social media sites, online sales transactions, climate and traffic sensors, GPS enabled devices, cell phone systems, transportation networks, industry systems, healthcare and the Internet of Things.
+Data comes from everywhere – posts to social media sites, online sales transactions, climate and traffic sensors, GPS enabled devices, cell phone systems, transportation networks, industry systems, healthcare, and the Internet of Things.
 Data is being generated at a constantly accelerating rate by both humans and machines.
 IBM estimates that every day 2.5 quintillion bytes of data is generated, with 90% of existing data having been created in the last two years alone.

 Throughout the bachelor program, students will learn the theoretical foundations required for working in this domain as well as the practical application of tools and techniques used in the field of data science.
-This includes data management, analytics and visualisation, software development and deployment, mathematical and statistical analysis, and artificial intelligence and machine learning.
+This includes data management, analytics and visualization, software development and deployment, mathematical and statistical analysis, and artificial intelligence and machine learning.

 - August 10, 2020

 - Online Studies